kanboard/kanboard/docs/freebsd-installation.markdown

 $ chown -R www:www kanboard/data
 $ rm kanboard-latest.zip
 ```
-Go to http://Your.server.dom.ain/kanboard and enjoy!
+Go to http://your.server.domain.tld/kanboard and enjoy!

 Installing from ports
 ---------------------

 Generally 3 elements have to be installed:

 - Apache
 - mod_php for Apache
-- kanboard
+- Kanboard

 Fetch and extract ports...